Enryun/Common_SwiftUI/README.md

 - `tint`: The primary color of the slider's line and handle if not using images.
 - `backgroundColor`: The color behind the slider's line for contrast.
 - `controlConfig`: [ControlConfig](#ringsliderconfiguration) is the configuration for the slider's handles, including color, width, images, and shadow of `RingSlider`.

+`RingSlider` provides a visual and interactive way to select a range of angles using draggable handles that can be customized with images or styled directly via a `ControlConfig`.
+The appearance of the slider, including line width, colors, and handle customization, is adjustable.

 #### RingSliderConfiguration: